KZCE: Energy 92.7 and 101.1

 In summer 2005, Mike O was let go, and returned to programming "Energy 98".
 Rod Carrillo took over programming KNRJ, and Beau Duran (who previously worked weekends and evenings under Mike) took over afternoons.
-But a few months later, Rod also gained control of KAJM and let go of his MD Lysa D (who was on both stations), in addition to Beau Duran, and the station became mostly jockless.
+But a few months later, Rod Carrillo also gained control of KAJM and let go of his MD Lysa D (who was on both stations), in addition to Beau Duran, and the station became mostly jockless.
 The unhosted morning show was titled More Music Mornings, while the unhosted mid-day show was called More Music Mid-Days.
 However, that didn't help ratings, and it was later decided to bring back Pistol Pete as afternoon host.

-On October 31, 2007, KNRJ began stunting, playing Wall of Voodoo's "Mexican Radio", Front 242's "Headhunter", and Ministry's "(Every Day Is) Halloween" along with commercials, the normal legal ID with voiceover Harry Legg saying "KNRJ Payson/Phoenix, 92.7 K227CJ Phoenix, 106.3 K292DF Flagstaff", and a white man speaking in Spanglish saying, "Friends, please excuse the music which you hear on 92.7 and 101.1.
+On October 31, 2007, KNRJ began stunting, playing Wall of Voodoo's "Mexican Radio", Front 242's "Headhunter", and Ministry's "(Every Day Is) Halloween" along with commercials, the normal legal ID with voiceover Harry Legg saying "KNRJ Payson/Phoenix, 92.7 K224CJ Phoenix, 106.3 K292DF Flagstaff", and a white man speaking in Spanglish saying, "Friends, please excuse the music which you hear on 92.7 and 101.1.
 Tune in tomorrow at 10 o'clock in the morning for more information.
 Thank you."
 At 10 AM on November 1, 2007, KNRJ played the Mexican hat dance three times, and then KNRJ was relaunched with Beau Duran saying that "Energy is back, and new and improved".
 The changes that took place included the return of Beau Duran as MD/Mid-day host, Pistol Pete remaining in afternoons, recorded mix shows were added in overnights ("High Energy After Dark" featuring Carl Cox, Armin van Buuren, Markus Schulz, Spencer Thomas, Eddie Amador, Mickey "Mixin" Oliver (of "Chicago's Hot Mix 5"), and many others), the station playlist was completely revamped, and all new jingles were produced without long time Energy voice over veteran Harry Legg; instead, he was replaced by Mitch Craig, a similar-sounding person.

-In April 2008, Rod Carrillo was let go, and Beau Duran took over as program director for the remainder of the format.
+In April 2008, Rod Carrillo left to pursue his producing and touring career, and Beau Duran took over as program director for the remainder of the format.
 After a few months, the station still struggled in the ratings (mainly due to the constant musical and airstaff adjustments over the years, and the lack of support from management for over two years).
 Beau Duran was then forced to take the station in a different direction.